Panja004/NewsInsightQA/README.md

 After adding URLs (e.g., news articles), try asking:

-- Some questions related to thr articles.
+- Some questions related to the articles.

 ---